-*If you want to opt out of this DIY train craft you could always use an existing wooden train set that you have at your house.
+*If you want to opt-out of this DIY train craft you could always use an existing wooden train set that you have at your house.

 The pieces will all fold up into each other so that you can tape them down to make the train.
 Don’t forget the train wheels.

 4. Be sure to decorate your train to match the train in the Polar Express Story by making it black.
 It has a gold bell on top if you want to add that featured.
-We used crayon to color our Polar Express Train.
+We used crayons to color our Polar Express Train.
 Don’t forget to add the light to the front and the Golden Text that says The Polar Express on the side.

 Ideas might include the house, mountains, pine trees, the frozen lake, caribou, and the North Pole.